 Unofficial transcripts or academic records should be provided directly to the online application.
 International applicants should provide an English translation if the transcript is not in English.
 Additionally, international transcripts should include a grade point average (GPA) based on your institution's grading scale (for example, 100 point system, 5 point system, A-F) on the transcript or a supporting document provided by the applicant's academic institution.
 Please do not mail in paper copies of your transcripts; there is no need for official transcripts or academic records for initial review.
 See the Graduate School's application instructions for more information.
-If you are admitted, the University will then request official copies of this material.
+If you are admitted, the University will request official copies.

 Letters of Recommendation

 English Language Proficiency Exam Score

 This exam score is required for non-native English speakers.
 The preferred test is the TOEFL, although we do accept IELTS and MELAB scores.
 There will be four new temporary English Proficiency testing options to support applicants for spring, summer, and fall 2021 semesters, including a test from a new provider, Duolingo.
 See the Graduate Admissions Office English Language Proficiency page for details.
 Our preferred score for the TOEFL is 100, including 22 on Reading and 24 on Writing; IELTS is 7.5; and MELAB is 84.
 As official test scores can take longer to report, you have the option to upload score report documents and/or self-report test scores, registration numbers, and test dates to the online application system.
 See the Graduate School's International Student Resource page for more helpful information.

 Commitment to Diversity